loomster321/workflow-father/B-RollIdeation.md

 )
 ```

 **IMPORTANT**: You must log your process at multiple points during each shot's processing.
-At minimum, log at the start and end of processing each shot.
+At minimum, log at the start and end of processing each shot. **NEVER pass a string as the event_data parameter - always use a properly structured JSON object.**